App Settings

 Automation Defaults

 Defaults applied to every project unless overridden.
-Full cascade: Global → Team → Project → Entity (story/release) → Job.
+Full cascade: Global → Team → User per-scope → Project → User per-project → Entity (story/release) → Job.
 These defaults sit at the Global layer.

 Toggles available: